rosscouldrey/Application-Insights-to-PowerBI-with-ADX/README.md

 #### 2.31 Create Database

-Create a new database inside your ADX cluster
+Create a new database inside your ADX cluster [Instructions to Create an ADX Database](https://docs.microsoft.com/en-us/azure/data-explorer/create-cluster-database-portal#create-a-database)

 #### 2.32 Create tables and ingestion mapping